16

 Day14

 In the morning, we start by enjoying a pleasant walk to Phakding.
-After our visit, we retrace our steps back to Lukla, which includes a final hour of ascent.
+After our visit, we retraced our steps back to Lukla, which included a final hour of ascent.
 Upon reaching Lukla, we can celebrate our last night with dinner alongside fellow trekkers and our staff crews.

 Day15